xunit/xunit/xunit.analyzers/_rules/xUnit2026.md

 ## Cause

-This rule is trigger by the use of an equality comparison with two sets, using an item comparison function.
+This rule is triggered by the use of an equality assertion with two sets, using an item comparison function.

 ## Reason for rule

 Unlike linear containers (arrays, lists, etc.), sets do not have a natural order to them.
-A simple item comparison function is not sufficient, since the comparison is not done linearly.
+A simple item comparison function is not sufficient, due to the way sets define item equality.

 For more information, see [Equality with hash sets vs. linear containers](/docs/hash-sets-vs-linear-containers).

 ## How to fix violations

 In order for set item comparisons to perform properly, they need both an implementation of `Equals` and an implementation of `GetHashCode`.
-More importantly, any values which return `true` for `Equals` must also return the same value for `GetHashCode`.
+More importantly, any two values which return `true` for `Equals` must also return the same value for `GetHashCode`.
+Because both of these functions need to be defined, and because the implementation of `GetHashCode` cannot be inferred from the equality function, you are required to provide both pieces of code.
+This is fundamental to how sets work.

 If the item in the set is a custom class that you control, then you can override the implementation of both `Equals` and `GetHashCode` on the custom class.
 These functions will be used by the set when you